iamcalebjones/Weapon_Detection/README.md

 | -- | -- | -- | -- |
 ![](https://github.com/iamcalebjones/Weapon_Detection/blob/main/demos/object_test_spoon.gif) | ![](https://github.com/iamcalebjones/Weapon_Detection/blob/main/demos/object_test_spatula.gif) | ![](https://github.com/iamcalebjones/Weapon_Detection/blob/main/demos/object_test_wire_strippers.gif) | ![](https://github.com/iamcalebjones/Weapon_Detection/blob/main/demos/object_test_hammer.gif) |

 In the video clips, we can see that although there are a few false detections of the test objects, they are generally brief and low confidence.
-I think the wire strippers got up to 90% for a moment, but the confidence levels jumped around a lot.
+At one point, the wire strippers got up to 90% confidence for a moment, but the confidence levels jumped around a lot.

 And now the demonstration with the pistol, again on the standard model.